-Social Security continues to provide the majority of income to two-thirds of our nation’s retirees and provides financial security to millions of disabled workers and children.
-While the average benefit is less than $15,000 a year, it is one of the most important tools to lift seniors and the disabled out of poverty.
+Social Security continues to provide the majority of income for most seniors in the United States, and it provides financial security to millions of disabled workers and children.
+While the average benefit is slightly more than $18,000 a year, Social Security continues to lift millions of seniors, children, and disabled individuals out of poverty.

-Congressman DeFazio has consistently supported efforts to protect Social Security benefits for seniors and restore the long-term solvency of the program.
-DeFazio has long opposed privatizing Social Security which could divert Social Security revenues to risky Wall Street accounts.
+Congressman DeFazio has consistently supported efforts to protect and expand Social Security benefits for seniors and restore the long-term solvency of the program.
+DeFazio has long opposed privatizing Social Security, which could divert Social Security revenues to risky Wall Street accounts, and he has consistently opposed efforts to cut Social Security.
+DeFazio believes we have an unsustainable national debt that must be dealt with, but he will not stand for balancing the budget on the backs of seniors.
 He is also opposed to raising the retirement age or reducing benefits.

-The Social Security trust fund has paid every benefit check that has gone out, and it will continue to pay 100 percent of benefits through 2034.
+The Social Security Trust Fund has paid every benefit check that has gone out, and projections estimate it will continue to pay 100 percent of benefits through 2034 if no action is taken.
 Under current law, if the Social Security trust fund runs short, it will only pay 75 percent of current benefits.
 Thus, if Congress does nothing to address a future shortfall, the program will automatically impose benefit cuts.

-The Social Security cost of living adjustment (COLA) is calculated using an outdated formula based on the cost of consumer products like laptop computers and iPads, as opposed to consumer goods most often purchased by seniors like prescription drugs, housing, food, and other basics.
-Health care costs are going up at twice the rate of inflation and seniors suffer from those increased costs more than younger Americans.
-Using such a poorly designed formula defies all common sense.
+The Social Security cost-of-living adjustment (COLA) is calculated using an outdated formula based on the cost of consumer products like laptop computers and iPads, as opposed to consumer goods most often purchased by seniors like prescription drugs, housing, food, and other basics.
+Skyrocketing health care costs are continuing to rise faster than the rate of inflation, and seniors suffer from those increased costs more than younger Americans.
+In DeFazio’s view, using such a poorly designed COLA formula defies all common sense.

-To address this problem in the short-term, DeFazio would change the COLA formula to one that truly matches increases in their expenses.
+To address this problem in the short-term, DeFazio would change the COLA formula to one that truly matches increases in seniors’ actual expenses.

 More on Social Security